 Makhana cultivation is characterized by a strong seasonality.
-To avoid decline in quantities harvested, clay should regularly be removed from the ponds (usually every three or four years).
-This is usually done during the months of October and November.
+To avoid a decline in quantities harvested, clay should regularly be removed from the ponds (usually every three or four years).
+This should be done during the months of October and November.
 Sowing of the new crop then takes place in the months of January or February and germination happens after 30 to 40 days.
 In the case of commercialized makhana cultivation, young seedlings are transplanted from nurseries to the ponds or rice fields.
-Such transplanting, as in the case of rice, usually leads to higher yields.
+Such transplanting, as in the case of rice, usually leads to significantly higher yields.
 Makhana harvesting usually starts at the end of July and can go up until the end of September or the beginning of October.
 Harvests are often done in different intervals (up to three harvests) with the first harvest being the biggest one.
-The processing of the harvested makhana seeds into makhana pop might then go on until December.
-A pre-condition for the processing to start is that seeds need to first dry for about 10 days or so.
+The processing, which is informal and little mechanized, of the harvested makhana seeds into makhana pop might then go on until December.
+A pre-condition for the processing is that seeds need to first dry for about 10 days or so.

-5 The states of Bihar, Manipur, Orissa, Jammu and Kashmir and lower Assam.
+6 The states of Bihar, Manipur, Orissa, Jammu and Kashmir and lower Assam.

-6 Personal communication, Dr. Jha, Director, Research Centre for Makhana, Dharbangha.
+7 Personal communication, Dr. Jha, Senior Scientist, Research Centre for Makhana, Darbhanga.

 Makhana pop has several uses.
 It is a highly relished food taken as namkeen, kheer, curry, etc. (Mishra et al., 2003).
-Makhana further holds special importance in cultural and social life of Bihar.
+Makhana pop is traditionally consumed as a snack or high-protein, low-fat food or sweet component, as well as being a source of traditional medicine (World Bank, 2007).Makhana further holds special importance in cultural and social life of Bihar.
 It is considered obligatory for brides' parents to send makhana to the house of the groom to serve the latter's family before the marriage.
 It is usually eaten with betel and betel nut.
-It is also used as a part of final rituals in case of death.
+It is also used as a part of final rituals in the case of death.